top of page

 Absolutely.
 Brands that take the time to label their products correctly are showing that they prioritise:

-• Customer safety
+• Customer safety.

-• Legal compliance
+• Legal compliance.

-• Ingredient/Hazard transparency
+• Ingredient/Hazard transparency.

-• Long-term product trust
+• Long-term product trust.

 Unfortunately, some small businesses or handmade candle makers may not realise CLP compliance is a legal requirement.
 If a product contains fragrance oils or essential oils but has no CLP label, that’s a massive red flag.
+At Candle Collective UK, I'm proud to say that every single candle, melt, and diffuser I make is fully CLP compliant, because your safety and trust mean everything to me.

-In a nutshell — CLP Labels Are There Because I Care!
+In a Nutshell — CLP Labels Are There Because I Care!

 To sum it up:

-• CLP stands for Classification, Labelling and Packaging
+• CLP stands for Classification, Labelling and Packaging.

-• It’s legally required for many home fragrance products in the UK
+• It’s legally required for many home fragrance products in the UK.

-• It helps you use your candle, wax melt or diffuser safely and confidently
+• It helps you use your candle, wax melt, or diffuser safely and confidently.

-• At Candle Collective UK, I follow CLP guidelines so you can have confidence
+• At Candle Collective UK, I follow CLP guidelines so you can have confidence.

 So next time you spot a little label on the base of your candle or diffuser bottle, give it a quick glance.
-It’s not just there for show, it’s there to protect you, your home, and your loved ones (including curious pups like my Maverick 🐾).
+It’s not just there for show; it’s there to protect you, your home, and your loved ones (including curious pups like my Maverick 🐾).

 Smell good.
 Feel safe.
 Stay fabulous.